WNWW

 WNWW (1290 AM "Faith 1290") is a radio station licensed to West Hartford, Connecticut, and serves the Greater Hartford area.
 The station is owned by the University of Northwestern – St. Paul.
 WNWW airs a religious radio format consisting of teaching and talk programs.
 WNWW is a class D AM station operating with 490 watts during the day and eleven watts at night per FCC rules.

+By day, WNWW is powered by 490 watts daytime, at night, to protect other stations on 1290 AM, it lowers it power to 11 watts.
+Programming is heard on FM translator W241CZ at 94.1 MHz.

 Programming is supplied by the Faith Radio service of the University of Northwestern - St. Paul based in Roseville, Minnesota.
 Hosts include Rick Warren, Jim Daly, David Jeremiah, Chuck Swindoll, and Charles Stanley.

 History

-WNWW signed on for the first time on October 26, 1947 as WCCC.
+WNWW signed on for the first time on October 26, 1947, as WCCC.
 The station was licensed to Greater Hartford Broadcasting, Inc., owned by brothers Bill and Max Savitt (the former was a well known Hartford jeweler), and later by Ken Cooper.
 As was common in those days, the studios were located at the transmitter site, which was on South Quaker Lane near Talcott Road in West Hartford.
 The entire station was housed in a small brick building with "WCCC" in big neon letters on the top adjacent to the 220-foot tall AM tower.
 WCCC was considered a Full Service station, and offered news, farm reports, sports, and the popular music of the day.

 Although one of the lowest-powered stations in Hartford, WCCC's 500-watt signal was strong enough to encompass the entire "greater Hartford" area, which in the late 1940s, consisted of the city of Hartford plus neighboring towns.